RosaleeKnight/study-notes/README.md

 My study notes taken from courses and used for exams or general reminders.

+# Cybersecurity Terminology
+- Jobs
+- Threats
+  - Threat Actors
+  - Types of Attacks
+  - Other
+- Defenses
+  - Automated
+  - Operations
+  - Frameworks & Standards
+- Tools
+  - Job Specific
+  - General

 # Help Desk Basics
+- Ticketing System
-- How to Create a New Ticket in a Ticketing System
+  - How to Create a New Ticket
-- How to Write Knowledge Base Documentation in a Ticketing System
+  - How to Write Knowledge Base Documentation
+- Virtualization
-- Hyper-V Usage for Virtualization on Windows
+  - Hyper-V Usage
+- Remote Access
-- How to Remote in on Zoom
+  - How to remote in on Zoom
+- Active Directory
-- Active Directory Setup for Server 2019
+  - Setup for Server 2019
-- How to Add Users in Active Directory
+  - How to Add Users
 - Networking Terminology